Finding the Best Places to Retire Since 2006!

 Political Leanings: Very liberal

 Cons: The earthquake risk is 750% above the national average.
+Some parts of town have a significant homeless population.

 Is California Considered Tax Friendly for Retirement?
 No